 Canyons of the Ancients National Monument

-Canyons of the Ancients National Monument (the Monument) encompasses 176,000 acres of federal land administered by the Bureau of Land Management (BLM).
-The Monument is located in the Four Corners region of southwestern Colorado, about 50 miles west of Durango, 10 miles west of Cortez and 12 miles west of Mesa Verde National Park.
+Canyons of the Ancients National Monument ('the Monument') encompasses 174,000 acres of federal land administered by the Bureau of Land Management.
+The Monument is located in the Four Corners region of southwestern Colorado, about 50 miles west of Durango, 10 miles west of Cortez, and 12 miles west of Mesa Verde National Park.
 The Monument was designated on June 9, 2000 by Presidential Proclamation to protect cultural and natural resources on a landscape scale.

-The Monument contains the highest known archaeological site density in the United States, with rich, well-preserved evidence of native cultures.
+The Monument contains the highest known archaeological site density in the United States, with rich, well-preserved evidence of Native American cultures.
 The archeological record etched into this landscape is much more than isolated islands of architecture.
-This cultural landscape contains more than 6,355 recorded sites reflect all the physical components of past human life: villages, field houses, check dams, reservoirs, great kivas, cliff dwellings, shrines, sacred springs, agricultural fields, petroglyphs and sweat lodges.
+This cultural landscape contains more than 8,300 recorded sites which reflect physical components of past human life: villages, field houses, check dams, reservoirs, great kivas, cliff dwellings, shrines, sacred springs, agricultural fields, petroglyphs and sweat lodges.
 Some areas have more than 100 sites per square mile.
 The number of sites is estimated to be up to 30,000.

-The Monument has been used or inhabited by humans, including the Northern Ancestral Puebloan culture (or Anasazi), for 10,000 years, and continues to be a landscape used by humans today.
-Historic uses of the Monument include recreation, hunting, livestock grazing and energy development.
+This landscape has been used or inhabited by humans, including Ancestral Puebloan cultures, for at least 10,000 years, and continues to be a landscape used by humans today.
+Contemporary uses of the Monument include recreation, hunting, livestock grazing, and energy development.